 You set up Sumo Logic and Harness in the following way:

-- In Harness, you connect Sumo Logic to your Harness account, adding Sumo Logic as a Harness Verification Provider.
+- Verification Provider Setup - In Harness, you connect Harness to your Sumo Logic account, adding Sumo Logic as a Harness Verification Provider.

-- After you have built and run a successful deployment of your microservice or application in Harness, you then add Sumo Logic verification steps to your Harness deployment workflow.
+- After you have run a successful deployment, you then add verification steps to the Workflow using your Verification Provider.

-- Harness Continuous Verification uses unsupervised machine-learning to analyze your deployments and Sumo Logic analytics/logs, discovering events that might be causing your deployments to fail.
-Then you can use this information to improve your deployments.
+- Harness uses unsupervised machine-learning and Sumo Logic analytics to analyze your future deployments, discovering events that might be causing your deployments to fail.
+Then you can use this information to set rollback criteria and improve your deployments.

 To add Sumo Logic as a verification provider, do the following: